connorslade/WaterTemp/plugins/multiSensor/Readme.md

 ## 💠 Installation

+To install this plugin just move the `multiSensor` folder to `api/plugins/` and restart the server.
+If you see `🍞 Loading multiSensor v0.1` in the console, you're good to go.

-To use this plugin you will need to install some extra packages
+To use some features of this plugin you will need to install some extra packages

 The system will still work without these packages installed but wont be able to send alerts.